 The Brown Study with its wood-panelled walls, tall oak doors, corner chimney-piece, built-in desk and vaulted ceiling is decorated as it was in the 1720s when the house was first built.
-Indeed, this room may have been intended for William Conolly's study and that is one of the reasons his original oak deed chest box (with his name inscribed on the top) has been placed in this room (under the table Irish mid Georgian mahogany side table)

 In Tom and Lady Louisa's time, it believed that this room served as a coffee room.
 In a ground floor plan produced by a visitor to Castletown, Arthur Young, this space was recorded as a coffee room.